NickJacksonDev/DnD-Manager/Architecture.md

 # Error Processing

-Error processing for this project will be done by sending error messages and will be handled inside by Django.
+Error processing for this project will be done by sending error messages and will be handled by Django.

 # Fault Tolerance